Why China is bent on crushing dissent in Hong Kong

 In 2019, Hong Kong was rocked by mass anti-government protests that turned violent.
-Now, the city is transformed - and not in the way protesters have hoped.
+Now, the city is transformed - and not in the way protesters had hoped.

 The Chinese government has clamped down hard, putting in place restrictive rules and arresting scores of activists and opposition politicians.